401(k) Early Withdrawal Calculator Vs. Rollover

 With a click of a button, you can easily spot the difference presented in two scenarios.
 A lump-sum distribution may save you on future taxes but it definitely cuts into your asset at the time of distribution.
-If it is rolled-over on the other hand, you may have to shell out a lot in future taxes but it would have accumulated dividends that would allow you to overlook paying that much.
+If you roll over your 401k, on the other hand, you may have to shell out a lot of money in future taxes but the growth in the account will make paying those taxes a good problem to have.

-Easy, simple, and straightforward — that is what the 401K early withdrawal calculator offers.
+Easy, simple, and straightforward — that is what the 401k early withdrawal calculator offers.
 Unlike other calculators in the market, this calculator puts forward a detailed analysis of what you are getting into.
 It presents the taxes and penalties that you may incur as well as the opportunities each option brings.

-Early Withdrawal Calculator Terms And Definitions:
+Early Withdrawal Calculator Terms & Definitions: